Home Writing Writing as an addiction

 by Lisa A. Yeager

-I even fear that my blood will freeze if I don’t write, so I asked around and studied other writers’ experiences.
-Addiction may be described as the ongoing use of a temper-changing substance or behavior, no matter adverse consequences.
+I even feared that my blood would freeze if I didn’t write, so I asked around and studied other writers’ experiences.
+Addiction may be described as the ongoing use of a temper-changing substance or behavior, no matter the adverse consequences.
 Alternatively, it can be described as a neurological impairment leading to such behaviors”.
-Can the “destructive results” of writing be categorized with the ones of substance abuse?
-Of path, there are negative results of writing which include the pressure of frame and mind from prolonged writing and lack of organization whilst he shuts himself in to put in writing.
+Can the “destructive results” of Writing be categorized with the ones of substance abuse?
+Of course, there are negative writing results, including the pressure of frame and mind from prolonged Writing and lack of organization, while he shuts himself in to put in Writing.
 But are those negative effects?

-Strangely, writing is not an easy element to do: Long, solitary hours – an awful lot of time staring at the blank page, waiting, perhaps praying to The Muse or whomever for a proposal, and seeking out suitable phrases that appear to play Tom and Jerry inside the head.
-Worse, writing doesn’t seem to make lots feel economical because a tiny percentage of writers make money properly at it.
-In this example, the addiction prospers in defiance of not unusual sense.
-Below is what they say about their addiction: The first using Caroline Peckham, bestselling myth writer, is really fun, however proper.
-She is hooked on writing, as are Stephen King, Maxim Uzoatu, and Mike Awoyinfa.
+Strangely, Writing is not an easy element to do: Long, solitary hours – an awful lot of time staring at the blank page, waiting, perhaps praying to The Muse or whomever for a proposal, and seeking out suitable phrases that appear to play Tom and Jerry inside the head.
+Worse, Writing doesn’t seem to make lots feel economical because a tiny percentage of writers make money properly.
+In this example, the addiction prospers in defiance of the unusual sense.
+Below is what they say about their addiction: The first using Caroline Peckham, bestselling myth writer, is fun, however proper.
+She is hooked on Writing, as are Stephen King, Maxim Uzoatu, and Mike Awoyinfa.

-Caroline Peckham: As I start penning this, I’m actually ravenous.
-But earlier than breakfast, I desired to get this blog post up as it’s been whizzing round my mind earlier than I went to sleep a final night and within the few seconds after I woke up these days (ok, I had a lie-in, don’t choose me!)
-So sure, I am enthusiastic about writing.
+Caroline Peckham: As I start penning this, I’m ravenous.
+But earlier than breakfast, I desired to get this blog post up as it’s been whizzing around my mind earlier than I went to sleep a final night and within the few seconds after I woke up these days (ok, I had a lie-in, don’t choose me!)
+I am so sure I am enthusiastic about Writing.
 I realize this due to the fact (simply) it comes before food and is consequently now at least as essential in my list of things to do these days.
-(Alright, I wouldn’t die if I stopped writing, however….My soul may?
+(Alright, I wouldn’t die if I stopped writing, however….May my soul?

 Too a long way?
 Probably…)

 This, I think (and wish), is a great factor.
-Before I started writing my e-book collection, I’d by no means found whatever to write down that I turned into so obsessed about.
-At least in phrases of drive and resolution.
+Before I started writing my e-book collection, I’d never found anything to write down that I became so obsessed with—at least in terms of drive and resolution.
 I will do anything it takes to finish this series and get it out to the world!
-Because there’s a burning need interior me to do so.
+Because there’s a burning need inside me to do so.

-Call it what you will; an obsession, a calling, the onset of some psychotic episode…however, whatever it can be, I can’t ignore it!
-Today is one of the first days that the UK has had heat weather in actual months.
-And I’ve got multiple days off (fortunate me!); however, you understand what I’m doing?
-Sitting in my flat writing, and I intend to do so all day lengthy.
-To be truthful, I live in a top-floor flat with a massive sash window to my left, and the solar is shining thru, so I’m technically sunbathing proper?
+Call it what you will: an obsession, a calling, the onset of some psychotic episode…however, whatever it can be, I can’t ignore it!
+Today is one of the first days the UK has had heat weather in months.
+And I’ve got multiple days off (fortunate me!); do you understand what I’m doing?
+I intend to sit in my flat and write all day long.
+To be truthful, I live in a top-floor flat with a massive sash window to my left, and the solar is shining through, so I’m technically sunbathing properly.

 Writing is addictive in its many paperwork.
-I only started a blog some weeks ago, and now I discover myself thinking about what to blog and am continuously checking in on what my fellow bloggers are writing!
+I only started a blog some weeks ago, and now I am thinking about what to blog and am continuously checking in on what my fellow bloggers are writing!

 Anyway – I admit it, I’m a writing addict.
 There!
 I started it!